pyconll/pyconll/docs/migration.rst

 - Check the updated documentation_
 - Review the examples_ in the repository
-- Ask questions on GitHub_ issues
+- Ask questions on GitHub_

 .. _schema: pyconll/schema.html
 .. _format: pyconll/format.html